SathwikBRGowda9/Personal_Portfoli_Website/README.md

 #  Personal_Portfolio_Website

-Title: Personal Portfolio Website 🌐
+🌐 Personal_Portfolio_Website
-Description:
+🔖 Title: Personal Portfolio Website
-This is my personal portfolio website built using HTML5, CSS3, and Vanilla JavaScript.
-It showcases my projects, skills, resume, and ways to connect with me.
-The site is fully responsive and optimized for all devices.
-Designed with a clean UI and smooth user experience in mind.
+A responsive and modern personal portfolio website built using HTML5, CSS3, and Vanilla JavaScript.
+It showcases my projects, skills, resume, and provides multiple ways to connect with me.
+Designed with a clean UI and smooth UX across all devices.

-Features:
+🚀 Features
 🧑‍💻 About Me Section

 💼 Projects Gallery with live demo links